wikitongues/Language-Indexing/README.md

   * Log on to the [Airtable API web page](https://airtable.com/api) and click on the link for your Language Indexing base
   * Once the page is fully loaded there will be a line in the Introduction section saying "The ID of this base is", followed by green text starting with `app`
   * Copy and paste the Base ID to a file or note on your computer
+* You will be promped for the "number of languages per query", which will apply if you are running Wikipedia crawling without providing specific languages (see [below](#configureWikipedia))

 ## Start Web Crawling

 After configuring, you will be prompted to start the web crawling process.
+You will then be prompted to choose from the sites that have been configured.
+Type in a site from the list, press enter, and the process will begin.

 Data for the gathered items will be written to a file called items.jl.